alibaba/yalantinglibs/src/struct_pack/doc/struct_pack_type_system_EN.md

 assert(res->nick_name.has_value()==false);
 ```

-NOTE: All `T` in `struct_pack::compatible<T>` must be legal `struct_pack` type.
+NOTE: All `T` in `struct_pack::compatible<T, version_number>` must be legal `struct_pack` type.

 For compatibility, all modified fields between versions should follow the rules:
-1. Only add new fields and all new added fields must be of type `struct_pack::compatible<T>`
+1. Only add new fields and all new added fields must be of type `struct_pack::compatible<T,  version_number>`.
+The new compatible fields should have larger version number.
-2. Old fields must not be modified or deleted, even it is of type `struct_pack::compatible<T>`
+2. Old fields must not be modified or deleted, even if it is type `struct_pack::compatible<T, version_number>`

 If compatibility is broken between versions, `struct_pack` will return an error_code safely.
-However, if you delete/modify the old `struct_pack::compatible<T>` fields, it will lead to undefined behaviors when serialize/deserialize between versions.
+However, if you delete/modify the old `struct_pack::compatible<T, version_number>` fields, it will lead to undefined behaviors when serialize/deserialize between versions.

 # Type information and type hash